 - Around 125-150g spaghetti (uncooked)

 - If your sausage meat is unseasoned, be sure to add some salt, pepper, herbs and/or spices.
 Fresh or dried basil, sage and/or parsley all work well.
 You could also add some chilli powder or freshly chopped chillis for a spicy kick.

 - Wet your hands and with the sausage meat, form balls to your desired size.
 Just don’t make them too big else they’ll burn on the outside before the inside has fully cooked.

-- Over a medium-high heat, add the meatballs and fry for a few minutes until lightly browned and sealed.
+- Over a medium-high heat, add a little oil and then the meatballs.
+Fry for a few minutes until lightly browned all over and sealed.
 Keep them moving to avoid burning and sticking.

 - Remove the meatballs and set aside on a plate or in a bowl for the time being.

 - Peel and chop up the onion and add to the frying pan and allow to soften for 5 or so minutes.

 - Meanwhile, begin to cook the spaghetti per pack instructions.